Aiswarya-prasad/Custom-terminal/README.md

 # Custom-terminal
 A few lines to add to your .bashrc to customize your terminal!
+It is most useful when you would like to keep track screen sessions, git branches and conda environments simultaneously.

 There are two files in this repo
 - **example_default.sh** - is what is already present by default in ~/.bashrc